-Methotrexate.
+- Methotrexate.
 This drug can cause liver disease and lung problems, so it’s only for serious cases.
 Doctors closely watch patients.
 You may have to get lab work, a chest X-ray and possibly a liver biopsy.

 - Biologic treatments.
 These work by blocking the body's immune system from "kick-starting" a disease such as psoriasis.
+Biologic medications include